 A slicer is a program that converts digital 3D models into printing instructions for a specific 3D printer to build an object.
 In addition to the model itself, the instructions contain user-entered 3D printing parameters, such as layer height, speed, and support structure settings.

-For all of our printers we recommend Ultimaker Cura for slicing.
+For all of our printers we recommend ORCA Slicer for slicing.
 Other slicers may work, but we may not be able to help as much with them.

 3D Design Tools